spjoes/cursor-agent-acp/README.md

 > This is a completely "vibe-coded" reimplementation of the original Node.js `cursor-agent-acp` server, written in Go.
 THIS IS SLOP.

 ## Why?
-idk.
-I wanted to see if it could do it honestly.
-I also wanted the agent server to be more portable and easier to deploy without Node.js dependencies.
+I wanted the agent server to be more portable and easier to deploy without Node.js dependencies.
+Especially in a NixOS setup, like I have, a single Go binary is much easier to manage than an npm package.

 ## What is included